How to Earn a Culinary Degree from Home

 Online culinary students are equipped with a toolkit of culinary essentials.

 This is the one piece of the online program that cannot be completed in your home kitchen.
-With help from Escoffier career services, online students may be able to get help connecting with a foodservice establishment that is both convenient for them and relevant to the skills they are learning.
+Online students can work with Escoffier to connect with a foodservice establishment that is both convenient for them and relevant to the skills they are learning.

-Externships differ from internships in that they are shorter, and more directly focused on the skills each student has been learning.
+Externships differ from internships in that they are shorter and more directly focused on the skills each student has been developing.
 Where online students have previously relied on virtual feedback and training, they can now hone their skills with in-person practice and feedback.

 Students can put the skills they’ve learned online into practice during externships.